 What do you look for in BIE applicants?

 We look for bright, motivated students who want to create an impact on the world.
 This is an economics degree, not a business degree, hence it is not trying to prepare students to a very specific position but rather aiming to give students the tools to analyze the world in an analytical and thoughtful way.
 Thus we are looking for students who are genuinely interested and curious about the way the world functions.

 What is your favorite part of the process?

 I really enjoy reading an excellent personal profile and learning the personal stories of outstanding students.
 Reading their stories and experiences is a way of getting to know them.
-I also find it interesting the process of matching the best candidates with the limited number of positions.
-When they do accept the offer and come to the program it is a very rewarding experience to meet them in person.
+I also find the process of matching the best candidates with the limited number of positions very interesting.
+When they do accept the offer and come to the program, it is a very rewarding experience to meet them in person.